stoeps13/connections-doc/source/admin/admin/t_admin_communities_inactive_owners.md

         wsadmin>CommunitiesService.addMembersToCommunityByMemberUuid("Ski Club Community",1,oneowner)
         ```

+        !!! note
-        **Note:** When you use this command, if you get an error telling you that the community name is not unique, instead of entering the name of the community in the command input, enter the UUID instead.
+    When you use this command, if you get an error telling you that the community name is not unique, instead of entering the name of the community in the command input, enter the UUID instead.

 **Parent topic:**[Managing membership in Communities](../admin/c_admin_communities_managing_membership.md)